• Skip to main content

 1968, Today John and Yoko plant their acorns outside Coventry Cathedral in England to help promote peace.

 1968, Pink Floyd performed two shows (7:30 and 11:30 pm) at Magic Village in Manchester, England.
-Also on the bill for this all night event were Purple Stone and the Alchemist, The Jack Lancaster – Bruce Mithcell Quartet, and the Inner Light Show.
+Also on the bill for this all night event were Purple Stone and the Alchemist, The Jack Lancaster – Bruce Mitchell Quartet, and the Inner Light Show.

 1968, Quicksilver Messenger Service supported by The Hallucinations played at Boston Tea Party, Boston, Massachusetts.